-But great companies view this truth as an advantage because it means troubled employees can be identified early, before disengagement sets in.
+But great managers view this truth as an advantage because it means troubled employees can be identified early, before full disengagement sets in.

-Universal signs crop up when an employee is feeling unhappy at work.
-As a case in point, if you search online for "signs of employee disengagement," you will find very long lists of behaviours.
+If you search online for "signs of employee disengagement," you will find very long lists of singular behaviours.

-The "signs" range from "frequently distracted" to "show complacency."
 While this can be true, these lists suggest nothing about the degree of unhappiness the employee is experiencing.
-In other words, how close are they to turnover?
+In other words, how close are they to quitting?

-With this particular framework, however, specific behaviours are identified at each stage leading to turnover.
-As a result, companies can better judge the severity of the issue at hand.
+With this particular framework, however, behaviours are tied to a distinct stage leading up to turnover.
+As a result, managers can better judge the severity of the issue at hand.

-Disengagement can fly under a manager's radar for quite some time.
-However, if managers make time to connect with their employees and check-in regularly, it will become quite clear when something is "off."
-Realistically, it's difficult for people to hide feelings of unhappiness.
+If managers make time to connect with their employees and check in regularly, it becomes quite clear when something is "off.
+Realistically, it's difficult for people to hide their feelings of unhappiness for too long.

-Frustrations are instead articulated as constructive feedback, comments, or suggestions.
-In consequence, managers may downplay the importance of the comment or overlook it entirely.
+On the contrary, frustrations are usually expressed as constructive feedback, comments, or suggestions.
+In consequence, managers often minimize the importance of the comment or overlook it entirely.

-So, make sure to take action before the problem has spilled over and tainted their attitude.
+So, make sure to take action before the problem spills over and taints their attitude.
 Or worse, harmed their productivity.

-An employee's attitude takes a hit in the face of repeated difficulties and lack of control.
+An employee's attitude takes a hit in the face of repeatedly having their opinions and feedback overlooked.
 They feel unheard.
-Feelings of helplessness begin to set in.
+Feelings of apathy begin to set in.

 At this stage, the employee feels disempowered.
 As a result, they begin to check out.

-In short, when a negative mindset starts to taint an employee's attitude, they will detach themselves mentally from their work.
+In short, when a negative mindset starts to taint an employee's attitude, they will detach themselves emotionally from work.

-It's common for employees to be passively searching for or considering other jobs at this stage.
+At this stage, it's common for employees to be searching for or considering other jobs.
 At the very least, they are daydreaming about themselves in "greener pastures."

 In short, when something feels "off," your instincts should ring an internal alarm.
 Good managers should be in tune with their internal alarm and know when it's time to step in.

-A lack of emotional attachment to one's work will eventually spill over and impact productivity.
-A mentally checked-out employee can only hold up a facade for so long.
+A lack of emotional attachment to work will spill over and impact productivity.
+A checked-out employee can only hold up a false front for so long.

-Look for an employee who is putting in less effort or doing the minimum required to keep their job.
-For example, not meeting deadlines, quotas, or delivering poor quality work with avoidable mistakes.
+Look for an employee who puts in less effort or does the minimum required to keep their job.
+For example, if they are not meeting deadlines or delivering poor-quality work with obvious mistakes.

-If this is an otherwise intelligent and capable employee, these signs should be taken seriously, and interventions should be conducted quickly.
-Turnover is likely imminent.
+Is this an otherwise intelligent and capable employee?
+If so, you should take these signs seriously and intervene, as turnover is likely imminent.

-When productivity is so low, it's raising a red flag; the employee is likely searching for work elsewhere.
-It's even possible they accepted an offer and are waiting to announce it to their current manager.
+When productivity is so low, it raises a red flag; the employee is likely searching for work elsewhere.
+It's possible they accepted an offer and are waiting to announce it to their current manager.

 One final (counter-intuitive) remark: you may see an uptick in productivity in the final stage of employee disengagement.
-For example, if an employee is seeking new jobs or receiving offers, a sense of freedom and control may be reestablished.
-This restored optimism can have a positive effect on their current productivity.
+A restored sense of optimism and control can positively impact their productivity.

 The most important thing to consider is if the employee’s attitude and behaviour are impacted by something outside of the organization’s control.

-For example, are they going through a divorce, do they have a young child or a family member to care for and is draining their energy, have they been ill recently, and so on.
-Make sure to speak to your employees about these aspects of their personal life.
+For example, are they going through a divorce, experiencing mental health issues, do they have a young child or a family member to care for that is draining their energy, have they been ill recently, and so on.
+Make sure to speak to your employees about these aspects of their life.

 Offer support while they are going through a difficult time.

-Suggestions for next steps: If you’ve identified factors outside of your control are affecting the employee’s morale, it’s time to have an open conversation with the employee about what they can deliver during this time.
-Your expectations need to be aligned so neither party ends up frustrated or disappointed.
+Suggestions for next steps: You’ve identified the external factors impacting the employee’s low morale.
+Now, it’s time to have an open conversation about what they can realistically deliver during this time.
+Simply put, you need to talk about the impact on their performance.
+Keeping your expectations clear so neither party gets frustrated or let down is vital.

 Although it may seem counter-intuitive, disengagement often grows out of employees feeling bored and not sufficiently challenged!
 Many people go to work wishing to learn and grow.